Kjili/boardgame-quickrules/great_western_trail.rst

   | put a hazard tile from the map next to your player board and pay the price (if any is indicated)

 build
-  | place on an empty space or upgrade one of your buildings (old one is removed from the game)
+  | place on an empty space or upgrade one of your buildings to a higher-level one (old one is removed from the game)
   | you pay costs for each craftsman required and you can only build if you have enough craftsman
   | an upgrade requires less craftsman (and thereby money), i.e. the difference in required craftsman (if one building requires 1 and you upgrade to one that requires 3, you only need 2 craftsman)
   | buildings are identical for all players